Bradford power station: History

 By 1960, the power station on Valley Road was supplying electricity to over 134,000 homes.

 The first conversion of an urban tramway system from horse to electric power was in Bradford in 1892 supplied from Bolton Road.

 By the middle of the 1890s, it was clear that the original site in Bolton Road was not capable of generating the electrical needs of the growing city and so another site was commissioned between Canal Road and Valley Road in the north of the city which adjoined the Leeds and Bradford Railway lines approaching Forster Square station.
 The foundation stone was laid in June 1896 with Bradford Power Station opening a year later in 1897.
 The power station's location in the north end of the city, low in the valley of Bradforddale, meant that a 300 ft chimney was constructed to vent the smoke away from the valley floor.
 The valley floor was heavily polluted by industries burning low carbon coal, so an order was instituted before the power station was built stipulating that chimneys were to be at least 90 ft in height.

 In 1911 the first electric trolley buses were introduced Bradford and Leeds.

+In 1915 a 15,000 kW Parsons set was installed followed by a 2nd set in 1920.

 By 1923 the generating plant comprised both AC and DC machinery.
-The AC plant included three 3,000 kW, one 5,000 kW and two 12,000 kW turbo-alternators (a total of 38,000 kW) which supplied 3-phase, 50 Hz AC at 400 and 230 Volts.
+The AC plant included three 3,000 kW, one 5,000 kW and two 15,000 kW turbo-alternators (a total of 38,000 kW) which supplied 3-phase, 50 Hz AC at 400 and 230 Volts.
 The 230 and 460 volt DC supply was generated by a 1,000 kW reciprocating machine.
 In 1923 the maximum load on the system was 32,640 kW from 75,175 connections from consumers.
 The total number of units sold that year was 65,456,551 kWh raising £440,091.
 The surplus of revenue over expenses was £231,871.

+In 1925 a 20,000 kW machine was commissioned which consisted of a tandem high pressure and low pressure turbines.
+At the time this was the largest 3,000 rpm machine in use.